davars/sohop/README.md

 : An object in the same format as can be downloaded from the Google Developers Console.
 See [google.ConfigFromJSON](https://godoc.org/golang.org/x/oauth2/google#ConfigFromJSON) for more info.

 **Google.EmailRegex**
 : Allow users whose email matches the regex access to authenticated upstream servers.
+Be careful, and keep it simple.

 **Upstreams**
 : An array of configurations for upstream servers.
 Keys are the subdomain to proxy to the configured server.
 Values are objects whose members are defined below.